Acute respiratory distress syndrome

 Listening to the chest with a stethoscope (

 ) reveals abnormal breath sounds, such as crackles, which may be signs of fluid in the lungs.
 Often, blood pressure is low. (blue skin, lips, and nails caused by lack of oxygen to the tissues) is often seen.

 Tests used to diagnose ARDS include:

 may be needed to rule out , which can look similar to ARDS on a chest x-ray.

 ARDS often needs to be treated in an intensive care unit (ICU).

 The goal of treatment is to provide breathing support and treat the cause of ARDS.
 This may involve medicines to treat infections, reduce inflammation, and remove fluid from the lungs.

-A ventilator is used to deliver high doses of oxygen and continued pressure (positive end-expiratory pressure, or PEEP) to the damaged lungs.
-Patients often need to be deeply sedated with medicines.
-During treatment, doctors and nurses make every effort to protect the lungs from further damage.
+A ventilator is used to deliver high doses of oxygen and positive pressure to the damaged lungs.
+People often need to be deeply sedated with medicines.
+During treatment, health care providers make every effort to protect the lungs from further damage.
 Treatment is mainly supportive until the lungs recover.

 Many family members of people with ARDS are under extreme stress.
-Often they can relieve this stress by joining support groups where members share common experiences and problems.
+They can often relieve this stress by joining support groups where members share common experiences and problems.

-About a third of people with ARDS die of the disease.
-Those who live usually get back most of their normal lung function, but many people have permanent (usually mild) lung damage.
+About one third of people with ARDS die of the disease.
+Those who live often get back most of their normal lung function, but many people have permanent (usually mild) lung damage.

 Many people who survive ARDS have memory loss or other quality-of-life problems after they recover.
 This is due to brain damage that occurred when the lungs were not working properly and the brain was not getting enough oxygen.

-Usually, ARDS occurs during another illness, for which the patient is already in the hospital.
+ARDS most often occurs during another illness, for which the person is already in the hospital.
 In some cases, a healthy person has severe pneumonia that gets worse and becomes ARDS.
 If you have trouble breathing, call your local emergency number (such as 911) or go to the emergency room.